EliGolam/streaming-website-educational/README.md

 ### 0.0: Setup and learning

+#### 0.0.7: Added env and Api data

+* Created an .env folder and added a custom envPrifix inside vite.config.js
+* Added the API data to apiData.js

 #### 0.0.6: Implemented Reactive Provide Injection

 This part made me incredibly proud.
 A full Reactive Provide-Inject isn't natively supported as of the time of this project, but following the documentation on the official website I created a reactive Provide Inject method.